dbt-labs/dbt-utils/README.md

     - table: Table name, required
     - cast_to: The data type to cast the unpivoted values to, default is varchar
-    - exclude: A list of columns to exclude from the unpivot.
+    - exclude: A list of columns to exclude from the unpivot operation but keep in the resulting table.
+    - remove: A list of columns to remove from the resulting table.
+    - field_name: column name in the resulting table for field
+    - value_name: column name in the resulting table for value

 ---
 ### Web